-1. CDPH and ATSDR recommend the Zeneca site be cleaned up to levels consistent with residential standards if the land use changes from industrial to residential or recreational.
-An increased residential population in this area may result in more human activity in tidal/shoreline areas adjacent to site.
-Thus, areas south of the Bay Trail should be characterized and the risk to potential receptors evaluated.
-These activities should be carried out under the oversight of DTSC.
+- 1. CDPH and ATSDR recommend the Zeneca site be cleaned up to levels consistent with residential standards if the land use changes from industrial to residential or recreational - 2.
+CDPH and ATSDR recommend areas south of the Bay Trail be characterized and the risk to potential receptors evaluated.
+This is especially important if the residential population in the area increases, resulting in more human activity in tidal/shoreline areas adjacent to site.

-- 2. CDPH and ATSDR recommend a robust air monitoring program and adequate dust suppression measures be implemented during future remedial work at the site and during any development activities where soil is disturbed.
 These activities should be carried out under the oversight of DTSC. - 3.
-CDPH and ATSDR recommend access to the East Stege Marsh remain restricted until there is a complete understanding of the potential radiological issues at the site, and it can be determined that the non-excavated portions of the East Stege Marsh do not contain site-related radionuclides at levels of health concern. - 4.
-CDPH and ATSDR recommend annual sampling of sediment and unfiltered surface water in the East Stege Marsh until the site is remediated to ensure that the marsh is not being re-contaminated from contaminant migration from other areas.
+CDPH and ATSDR recommend a robust air monitoring program and adequate dust suppression measures be implemented during future remedial work at the site and during any development activities where soil is disturbed.
+These activities should be carried out under the oversight of DTSC. - 4.
+CDPH and ATSDR recommend annual sampling of sediment and unfiltered surface water in the East Stege Marsh until the Zeneca site is remediated, to ensure that the marsh is not being re-contaminated by contaminant migration through groundwater and/or surface water.